spookylukey/django-htmx-patterns/inline_partials.rst

 In all cases you need to pay attention to `hx-swap
 <https://htmx.org/attributes/hx-swap/>`_ values.

+To better support cases like Out Of Band swaps, we can also allow multiple blocks to be rendered.

 Instead of ``hx-vals``, there are other options like `hx-headers
 <https://htmx.org/attributes/hx-headers/>`_ which could be used for indicating